n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Set/README.md

 ### Keep Only Set

-There's also an option to toggle the *Keep Only Set* field.
+There's an option to toggle the *Keep Only Set* field.
 Setting this to true ensures that only the values set on this node should be kept and all others (for example, from the previous nodes) removed.

 ### Dot Notation